dabitdev/ToothpickWorkshop/README.md

 #### Library2ActivityTest
 `testNormal()` same as the one above.
 `testChildScope()` proves that child scope implementation overrides the bindings of the parent.

+## Other Notes
+To override a binding there are two different aprouches
+- Use the same scope and a new module  with `#installTestModule(...)` that redefines a new existing binding.
+- Open a child scope on the top of the parent that redefines a new existing binding.
+- WHAT DOES NOT WORK: installing a module in the existing scope that redefines a previous binding.
+This will not be override anything.